BibleReadingPlan/BibleReadingPlans/readme.txt

 == Upgrade Notice ==

+= 3.0.4 =

+Bug fix: Corrects a Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 10 November.
 = 3.0.3 =

 Bug fix: Corrects a Scripture reference for Book of Common Prayer, 2019, Anglican Church in North America -- Evening Prayer for 6 August.